Zygo/bees/docs/btrfs-other.md

 * btrfs send:  some kernel versions have bugs in btrfs send that can be triggered by bees.
 The send can be restarted and will work if bees has finished processing the snapshot being sent.
 No data corruption observed other than the truncated send.
+Incremental send doesn't seem to work with bees running on the sending side.
 * btrfs qgroups:  very slow, sometimes hangs...and it's even worse when bees is running.
 * btrfs autodefrag mount option:  hangs and high CPU usage problems